Interstitial lung disease

 People who are heavily exposed to known causes of lung disease in the workplace are usually routinely screened for lung disease.
 These jobs include coal mining, sand blasting, and working on a ship.

-- If you smoke, ask your doctor or nurse about referring you to someone who can help you stop smoking.
+- If you smoke, ask your provider about how to stop smoking.

 - People with low blood oxygen levels will receive .
 A respiratory therapist will help you set up the oxygen.
 Families need to learn .